BasThomas/basthomas.github.io/_posts/2021-09-06-auditing-objective-c-for-swift-interop.md

 ```

 In Swift, we can _nest_ types.
 Which would probably make sense to use here;
-we would nest it under our `Watch`; it's associated or "parent" object:
+we would nest it under our `Watch`; its associated or "parent" object:

 ```objc
 typedef NS_ENUM(NSInteger, BTBMovementType) {